MicrosoftDocs/win32/desktop-src/direct3darticles/direct3d11-deployment.md

 ---
-title: Direct3D 11 Deployment for Game Developers
+title: Direct3D 11 deployment for game developers
 description: This article describes how to deploy the Direct3D 11 components on a system if necessary. ms.assetid: 1fd43638-0d67-4a94-3be6-8789095f491e ms.topic: article ms.date: 05/31/2018
 ---

-# Direct3D 11 Deployment for Game Developers
+# Direct3D 11 deployment for game developers

 This article describes how to deploy the Direct3D 11 components on a system if necessary.